-The codependent abnegation of responsibility to protect their children should never be reduced to a simple "good or bad" proposition.
+Attributing responsibility for the children’s suffering should never be reduced to a simple "good or bad proposition.
 It is simply too complicated to cast a one-dimensional blame net.
 However, because we live in a society that holds adults responsible for their actions, it is vitally important to understand the consequences and losses that result from Codependent Parental Neglect, even if the person causing the harm is also the victim.

 It is factual that almost all codependent parents sincerely do not want their children harmed.
 Some even go to extraordinary measures to protect them.
-Yet, despite their best intentions, they are overcome by the dysfunction they brought to the relationship.
+Yet, despite their best intentions, the dysfunction they brought to the relationship overcomes them.
 Independent of their fears, their compulsive desire to satisfy their narcissist's unreasonable and insatiable selfish needs depletes energy, time, and emotional resources that otherwise would be available to their children.

-Codependent parents often succumb to the inculcated hopeless self-story or gaslight narrative they brought to the relationship, which the narcissist conveniently deepened and broadened.
-This untrue but seemingly spot-on narrative "tells them" that should they leave, they will be overcome with paradoxical abandoning thoughts and feelings that instruct them to return to the now sympathetic and vulnerable narcissist.
+Codependent parents often succumb to the inculcated, hopeless self-story or gaslight narrative they brought to the relationship, which the narcissist conveniently deepened and broadened.
+This untrue but seemingly spot-on narrative "tells them" that should they leave, it will overcome them with paradoxically abandoning thoughts and feelings that instruct them to return to the now sympathetic and vulnerable narcissist.

-In addition to the mind control "booby traps" and other entrapment strategies, the biggest nemesis to any escape plan is Codependency Addiction[ii].
+Besides the mind control "booby traps" and other entrapment strategies, the biggest nemesis to any escape plan is Codependency Addiction.
 Such an out-of-control experience dependably reminds them that by abstaining from their drug of choice, the relationship, they will inevitably experience intolerable bone-achingly painful withdrawal symptoms, namely pathological loneliness.

-When combining pathological loneliness, core shame, and the capitulation to the "return to my repenting and willing-to-change narcissist" gaslit narrative, the decision to not run makes more sense to this embattled codependent, especially when a fallback plan includes self-medicating, detaching, dissociating, while pessimistically dismissing any possible escape plans.
+When combining pathological loneliness, core shame, and the capitulation to the "return to my repenting and willing to change narcissist" gaslit narrative, the decision to not run makes more sense to this embattled codependent, especially when a fallback plan includes self-medicating, detaching, disassociating, while pessimistically dismissing any possible escape plans.
 When they find the courage to make a mad dash for a "relationship exit," they find themselves on a hamster wheel-like path that predictably ends with exhaustion and disappointment.
 Tired, beaten down, and remembering the futility of fighting back, many codependents give up any power to escape their prison-like existence.

-I would be remiss if I did not mention the very important fact that without the codependent parent's attempts to mitigate the harm and the unconditional nurturing they provided, the total harm and resulting psychological damage to the children would have been far worse compared to being raised solely by a pathological narcissist.
+I would be remiss if I did not mention the very important fact that without the codependent parent's attempts to manage, avoid and mitigate the harm, the total psychological damage to the children would have been far worse than if the children were raised solely by the pathological narcissist.